IGB-CNRG/Connect/doc/SPEC.md

 Not all IGB members are currently accounted for.
 While Faculty/Affiliates are generally well-captured by the current onboarding process specific to them, and Staff can be well captured by HR or other staff members, it is assumed that many students or other member types are unaccounted for.
-A major challenge for CONNECT to be beneficial will be to ensure that all IGB members are represented in the system.
+A major challenge for Connect to be beneficial will be to ensure that all IGB members are represented in the system.

 The current IGB Entry Form is used by any IGB member (Faculty/Affiliates excluded) who enters the IGB via HR or the Key